Nintendo Switch 2: Joy-Con 2

 The Joy-Con 2 controllers have an updated design from the original Joy-Con.
 Besides being larger to match the console, they attach magnetically by snapping to the sides rather than using a rail system.
 They are removed using a small button on the Joy-Con 2 that causes a cylinder inside to extend and push off from the main unit.
-Nintendo stated that their analog sticks would be larger, smoother, and more durable; early reports suggested the new controller thumbsticks would use Hall effect sensors to address the drift issues that the original models had due to dust collecting within the analog system, but Nintendo confirmed in April 2025 that Hall effect sensors are not used.
+Nintendo stated that their analog sticks would be larger, smoother, and more durable.
+Early reports suggested the new controller thumbsticks would use Hall-effect sensors to address the drift issues that the original models had due to dust collecting within the analog system but Nintendo stated in April 2025 that Hall-effect sensors are not used.

-The SL and SR buttons on the side of the controllers have been significantly enlarged, and a new "C" button is present on the right Joy-Con 2 to activate the new "GameChat" feature.
-The controllers are also able to be used like a computer mouse in supported games by sliding them on their side.
+The SL and SR buttons on the side of the controllers have been significantly enlarged, and a new C button is present on the right Joy-Con 2 to activate the new GameChat feature.
+The controllers are also able to be used like a computer mouse in supported games by sliding them across a surface.
 Both Joy-Con 2 controllers have a 500mAh battery that is estimated to last 20 hours.
 The controllers can be recharged by connecting them to the console or by using the Charging Grip.
 The infrared sensor from the first-generation Joy-Con has been removed.

+Nintendo Switch 2 Camera

+The Nintendo Switch 2 Camera is a USB-C webcam developed by Nintendo and made specifically for the Nintendo Switch 2.
+The camera can be used for GameChat and CameraPlay, in-game camera features.
+The camera has an aluminium body with a rubber grip at its base.
+The camera includes a 110 degree wide lens with a 1080p image sensor.
+It also comes with a cover for privacy.

+While Nintendo allows third party USB-C cameras to function with the Switch 2, they note that not all work with the console.
+There is an option in system settings to test functionality of a connected USB-C camera.
+According to Niles Mitchell on YouTube, an iPhone is compatible as a camera.

+Revisions

+According to a report from Nikkei, Nintendo is developing a revision of the Switch 2 which includes user-replaceable batteries for the console and the Joy-Con 2.
+This is to comply with the European Union's right to repair regulations, which require easy replacement for rechargeable batteries.
+The revision is only planned to be released in Europe.
+Nintendo confirmed that it would start shipping these models across Europe in July 2026, with all regions receiving these by early 2027; at the same time the company announced it was discontinuing the original Switch family in Europe by February 2027.